 Why study the Master of Management?

-The 12-month degree has a three-part structure, which includes a core of general business and management papers.
+The MMgmt includes a core of management papers to build a strong foundation for your studies.
 These are designed to equip you with strong business acumen and analytical abilities, as well as good leadership, communication and problem-solving skills.

-Then you'll build advanced knowledge and skills in your specialist subject, and apply these to a variety of hands-on learning challenges.
+Then you'll build advanced expertise in your specialist subject, and apply these to a variety of hands-on learning challenges.

 Career Opportunities